Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The garden is home to more than 15 bird species endemic to North Africa, and full of ponds and water features.
 The garden took 40 years to create.
 It is one of the most popular tourist sites in Morocco and a must for all visitors.
 The villa in the centre of the garden, which houses the museum, is a stunning blue, accented with other bright colours, a mixture of classic Moroccan features and art deco creativity.
 This is a particularly good attraction for a hot day as the gardens are shaded and always seem much cooler than the rest of the city.
 There is a lovely café in a shaded courtyard for refreshments and a gift shop selling YSL products, among other things.
-Although the gardens can be explored quickly in under an hour, this is a place best enjoyed for at least a few hours, escaping the bussle of Marrakech.
+Although the gardens can be explored in under an hour, this is a place that can be enjoyed for a few hours, escaping the bussle of Marrakech.

 Marrakech is home to a labyrinth of bustling (workshops and markets) offering the city's most fascinating wares.
 Whether shopping or simply exploring, they are a must for any visitor.

-At the northern end of the souks, best accessed from the Ben Youssef Mosque, there are blacksmiths making wrought-iron goods and the distinct odour of leather workshops wafts down the alleys.
+The northern end of the souks, best accessed from the Ben Youssef Mosque, remains refreshingly unspoilt with blacksmiths making wrought-iron goods and alleys filled with the distinct odour of leather workshops.
 The stalls emerge further south and are met by the Rahba Kedima, a market famous for its bizarre offerings of animals and eccentric potions for spells.
 The market is colourful and crowded with plenty of fodder for keen photographers.

-Moreover, there are real bargains to be found if you haggle hard: the first price given will invariably be more than double what would be a fair price as the merchants expect customers to bargain.
-The souks are a wonderful experience and many foreigners visit repeatedly during their stay, but although guides are absolutely not necessary in the market, it is advisable to stay vigilant and keep an eye out for pickpockets.
+There are bargains to be found if you haggle hard.
+As a rule of thumb, your first offer should be around half the price they ask for.
+A fair price is whatever you're happy paying.
+The souks are a wonderful experience and many foreigners visit repeatedly during their stay, but it is advisable to stay vigilant and keep an eye out for pickpockets.
 A firm but polite 'no thank you' is usually enough to ward off pushy stall holders.

 The ('the incomparable palace') consists of the remnants of a glorious palace built by the Saadian King Ahmad al-Mansur, in 1578.
 The original building is thought to have had about 360 rooms, a courtyard and a pool, and was decorated with Italian marble and large amounts of Sudanese gold.
 It also had a small, underground jail where the king kept his prisoners.
 The design of the palace was influenced by Granada's Alhambra, but the original palace was torn apart by Sultan Mawlay Ismail.